lyft/cartography/docs/schema/gcp.md

 #GCPTag:Tag

-Representation of a Tag defined on a GCP Instance.
+Representation of a Tag defined on a GCP Instance or GCP Firewall.
 Tags are defined on GCP instances for use in [network firewall routing](https://cloud.google.com/blog/products/gcp/labelling-and-grouping-your-google-cloud-platform-resources).

 | Field | Description |
 |-------|-------------|